cysouw/diathesis/text/c09_adverbials.md

 ### [ N ] Reflexive nominative+evaluative

 The obligatory reflexive verb *sich benehmen* 'to behave' preferably needs an adverbial constituent that describes how to behave [@next a,b], except in imperatives [@next c] and in some light verb constructions [@next d].
-Without an adverbial this verb has a conversational implicature of 'good' behaviour.
+Without an adverbial this verb has a conversational implicature of good behaviour.
 Note that there is a completely different meaning of *benehmen* without reflexive *sich* meaning 'to deprive of' [@next e] that does not need an adverbial.

 ::: ex
 a.
 Ich benehme mich anständig.